International Activities Grant

 Proposals will be evaluated according to the following criteria: 1) the academic/scientific merits of the project 2) Does the proposal identify a meaningful result that contributes to the international strengths of Nevada, Reno?
 3) Is the proposal new and does it promise significant future development involving international activities?
 4) Will the project have a significant impact on professional development, curricula, or programs at Nevada, Reno?
 5) Does it provide evidence of the long-term results of the project?
 6) Does the chair’s letter of reference strongly support the project, especially in terms of the applicant’s role statement?
 7) Are matching funds provided (highly desirable, but not required)?
 8) Is appropriate supporting material provided giving evidence of commitment abroad?
 9) Has the applicant received previous IAGs?
 10) Is the application packet complete?

 Grant applications will be reviewed by the International Activities Committee.
 Funding recommendations will be made based on the proposed project and its relevance to the above considerations.
 Recommendations for partial funding will be verified with the grant applicant.
-Applicants will be informed of the final award decisions by March 18, 2016.
+Applicants will be reviewed and recipients selected by April 7, 2017.